bwilcutt/ProjMgt/README.txt

 {...} - Hints given on what else may be needed for you to complete

 ActionItems.xlsx		- Excel spreadsheet allowing you to take action items during a meeting.
 BackupPolicy.docx		- Backup policy.
+Backup policy.  <get it?>
-ChangeControlPolicy.doc		- Control Control policy.
+ChangeControlPolicy.doc		- Change Control policy.
 CodeReviewGuidelines.doc	- Code review guidelines for software engineering.
+SW guys hate this.
 CodingStandards.doc		- Common coding standards (always outdated, so update it!)
 CommunicationsPlan.doc		- Communications Plan (per PMI)
 CostManagementPlan.doc		- Cost Management Plan (per PMI)